 Know Your Customer (KYC) procedures are standard practice in the online gambling industry.
 Casinos require players to provide valid identification documents and other personal information to verify their identities.
 This process helps prevent underage gambling and ensures that players do not create multiple accounts to abuse bonuses.

 By cross-referencing the information provided during KYC verification, casinos can detect and block attempts to create multiple accounts under different identities.
 This also prevents players from committing abuse/fraud by using stolen credit card details or similar.
+The exeption to this is naturally no verification casinos.

 Bonus Expiry and Timeframes